Jump to Way of St. Francis Stages

 Leave the SP106 on this LaneLeave the SP106 on this Lane

 After only a few hundred meters on this lane, the more serious climb now begins!
-You will pass a sign for the Agriturismo La Tana, a possible accommodation choice on day six of the Way of St. Francis from Città di Castello to Pietralunga.
+You will pass a sign for the Agriturismo La Tana, an expensive, but possible accommodation choice on day six of the Way of St. Francis from Città di Castello to Pietralunga.

 Climbing Towards Ruins, day six on the Way of St. Francis, from Cittá di Castello to PietralungaClimbing Towards Ruins